FOR THE FINANCIAL YEAR 2020-21

-Disclosures pertaining to the remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are provided in the Annual Report as Annexure IV.
+Disclosures pertaining to the remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are provided in this Report as Annexure V.

 Prevention of Sexual Harassment at Workplace

 The Company has in place a policy aiming at prevention of sexual harassment at allworkplaces of the Company in line with the requirements of The Sexual Harassment of Womenat the Workplace (Prevention Prohibition and Redressal) Act 2013 and the rulesthereunder.
 All employees (permanent contractual temporary trainees) are covered underthis Policy.
 The Company has complied with provisions relating to constitution of InternalComplaints Committee by setting up such Committee in the Company in accordance with theprovisions of Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013 to consider and redress complaints received with respect to sexualharassment.
 The details of complaints received during the year are given separately inCorporate Governance Report.